Characterizations of weighted Besov and Triebel-Lizorkin spaces with variable smoothness

 Since for $|h|\leq1$,

 we have

 \end{rem}

-\textbf{Acknowledgements.} J.-H. Choi has been supported by the National Research Foundation of Korea(NRF) grant funded by the Korea government(ME) (No.RS-2023-00237315).
+\textbf{Acknowledgements.} J.-H. Choi has been supported by a KIAS Individual Grant (MG102701) at Korea Institute for Advanced Study.
 J. B. Lee has been supported by the NRF grants funded by the Korea government(MSIT) (No.2021R1C1C2008252 and No. 2022R1A4A1018904).
-J. Seo has been supported by a KIAS Individual Grant (MG095801) at Korea Institute for Advanced Study.
+J. Seo has been supported by a KIAS Individual Grant (MG095802) at Korea Institute for Advanced Study.
 K. Woo has been supported by the NRF grant funded by the Korea government(MSIT) (No. 2019R1A2C1084683 and No. 2022R1A4A1032094).